 A minimum of One hour per week at VYC office.

-In Guyana, the program has been established over seven years.
-The program seeks to match volunteer mentors with children who are vulnerable, disadvantage and/or orphaned by AIDS.
+In Guyana, the program has been established for 18 years.
+The program seeks to match volunteer mentors with children who are disadvantage.
 Although, there are several mentoring programs managed by community groups in this region, Big Brothers Big Sisters brings its own uniqueness unlike any other mentoring program with its recruitment, screening and careful matching techniques.
-An individual who has proven to be good a role model is matched one-on-one with a child within ages 7 to 19 years old for a period lasting one year or more.
+An individual who has proven to be good a role model is matched one-on-one with a child within ages 6 to 12 years old for a period lasting one year or more.

 Criteria For Mentoring